lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 $ bundle exec jekyll serve
 {% endhighlight %}

-Obviously, swap out `myblog` for your chosen repository name.
 If everything went according to plan, you sould see something like this in your browser:

 ![Default Jekyll Website](/assets/images/portfolio/default-site.png)